 Social partners are not involved in designing, implementing or monitoring.
 This measure automatically applies to all companies.

 The trade unions, excepted Confédération Syndicale Indépendante du Luxembourg (OGBL), have signed the Tripartite agreement with the proviso that further indexation be considered in the event of an exceptional rise in the price index.
-OGBL has refused to sign the agreement considering that the orientations proposed by the government aimed at social dismantling.
+OGBL refused to sign the agreement considering that the orientations proposed by the government aimed at social dismantling.

 Citation